18jayanth/100DaysofCode/README.md

 # 100DaysofCode
-This Repository Contains 100 Projects based on Python and its Functionalities
+<h1>This Repository Contains 100 Projects based on Python and its Functionalities</h1>